PokemonSanFran/pokeemerald-expansion/docs/docs/game_features/trainer_message.md

 # Mid Battle Trainer Messages
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-Introduced in Generation 4, Mid Battle Trainer Messages are lines of dialogue spoken by the opponent when the opponent:
+Introduced in Generation 4, Mid Battle Trainer Messages are lines of dialogue spoken by the opponent when the opponent. [[More Info]](https://bulbapedia.bulbagarden.net/wiki/Blue_(game)/Quotes#Pok.C3.A9mon_HeartGold_and_SoulSilver)

     - the opponent sends in their final Pokemon.
         - the opponent's last Pokemon has low HP.